wikiotics/ductus/doc/visual_editing.rst

 Developing aloha on ductus
 --------------------------

-The build script mentioned above has a ``DEV_MODE`` option which can be uncommented to allow for easier development/debugging, as it will prevent combining all aloha files together, so that there is no need for compiling after each modification of the source code.
+The build script mentioned above has a ``DEV_MODE`` option which can be used to allow for easier development/debugging, as it will prevent combining all aloha files together, so that there is no need for compiling after each modification of the source code.

-To use it, uncomment the ``DEV_MODE`` line and run the build script.
+To use it, run the build script with the `-d` option.